ox-vgg/wise/docs/Development.md

 - Ensure that the `tests/test-wikimedia-commons-25.sh` test script runs successfully before committing your changes to the WISE repository.
 See [Tests.md](Tests.md) for more details.

+## Best practices
+- Use dataclasses / pydantic models to give the object you pass around meaningful names, types and validation.
+This will help catch mistakes at development time.
+- Depend on an interface rather than the implementation for a sufficiently complex feature - this allows future optimisation and extensions
+- If there is a dependency, Keep initilisation (factory, constructor, etc) separate from the dependent class / function which uses it.
+This enables dependency injection from top level based on config passed by user.
+- Add a test that shows how to initialise and use a feature.
+Tests will complement the documentation and code is likely to be more up-to-date than text strings

 ### Profiling the API

 [PyInstrument](https://pyinstrument.readthedocs.io/en/latest/home.html) is used to help profile the API requests in development mode.
 It is added as a middleware.